 Admittedly, such responsibility is not to be taken “lightly”.
 This is not least because of the potentially infinite number of “real-world” variables that an EAI would need to calculate and consider.
 This is in direct contrast, for example, to that of a sixty-four squared boardgame, where the limited number of “participants” is known in advance, and each of their movements is severely restricted—if not entirely predictable.
-Indeed, as neural networks advance in complexity, it may become increasingly more difficult to gauge how, or why an AI reaches its final decision or “output”.
+Indeed, as neural networks advance in complexity, it may become increasingly more difficult to gauge how, or why, an AI reaches its final decision or “output”.
 Ultimately, however, questions regarding the issue of “trust” will need posing in relation to the prevailing technology, and of the human perception towards the tech at the moment in time in which a particular delegation of power is being considered.
-Key to the present Article is the not so unreasonable submission that humankind will come to accept, and even rely upon AI “prediction”even where it is not furnished with the knowledge as to “how” a particular decision has been reached.
+Key to the present Article is the not so unreasonable submission that humankind will come to accept, and even rely upon AI “prediction”—even where it is not furnished with the knowledge as to “how” a particular decision has been reached.
 And, when an EAI can demonstrate that it can reliably and more accurately predict the future(s) – it will undoubtably sway (at least some of) those who are currently pessimistic.

 With that in mind, the authors propose that each EAI assessment must include an ad bellum, an in bello, and a pre-bello analysis.
 Yet, as was noted at very opening of the discussion, the only way to appease natural and understandable detraction is via recalibration at both ends of the legal continuum.
 Consequently, for reasons established in Part III, the authors propose that the jus post bellum should also be accounted for as part of the pre-emptive analysis.
 This should be the case irrespective of the fact that there is no legal obligation to do so.
 This decision can be lawfully justified because the test for self-defense by proxy actions can give post bello considerations a quasi-legal nature, given that they are included as a part of the wider proportionality assessment.
+This is manifested in the following graphical representation,

+Phase 1: Threat Verification

+Phase 2: Repositioning of Necessity

+Phase 3: Assess Target suitability according to the “Extended”

+Principle of Concurrent Application (below),

+[X] [A] [B] [Y]

+pre bello targeting restrictions

+ad bellum targeting restrictions

+[C] [Z] [D]

+In bello targeting restrictions

+post bello targeting restrictions

-This is manifested in the following graphical representation, Figure 4: Authors test for utilizing EAI for the purpose of acting in perpetual self-defense andor self-defense by proxy.
+Figure 4: Authors test for utilizing EAI for the purpose of acting in perpetual self-defense and/or self-defense by proxy.